danielbrendel/hortusfox-web/README.md

 Be sure that PHP is installed and both your webserver and mysql server are running.
 If there is no vendor folder already created then the system will try to run Composer in order to install all required dependencies.
 For that to work you need to have Composer installed on your system.
 Altough the system tries to create the database for you, sometimes this might fail, so you will have to create the database before running the installation.
 However all table migrations will then be created by the system.
+The system can then be managed via the admin section (e.g. environment settings, users, locations).

 ## Cronjobs
 Cronjobs are used to regularly execute a specific task.
 For each cronjob you need to set the cronjob parameter with your token set via APP_CRONPW.
 The following cronjobs are available: